 You might survive for just three weeks without food.
 Although you may technically survive for several weeks, without enough calories you will quickly become increasingly unable to help yourself out of the situation.

-With that said, you might say that SHELTER, WATER, FOOD, is the proper priority order for survive-ability.
+With that said, you might say that AIR, SHELTER, WATER, FOOD, is the proper priority order for survivability.

-Given the variability of a given situation, you might also insert ‘SECURITY’ as #1 (before SHELTER) under certain conditions when there is an immediate threat to life.
+Depending on the situation, circumstance, or environment, you might also insert ‘SECURITY’ as #1 (before AIR) when there is an immediate threat to life.
 You might say the rule of three for security is 3 seconds…